 The CPUC Project Manager along with the CPUC Monitoring Team will ensure that any process to consider minor project changes that may be necessary due to final engineering or variances or deviations from the procedures identified under the monitoring program are consistent with CEQA requirements.
-No minor project changes or variances will be approved by the CPUC if they are located outside of the geographic boundary of the project study area.
-Variances are limited to minor project changes that will not trigger other permit requirements unless the appropriate agency has approved the change, and that clearly and strictly comply with the intent of the mitigation measure or applicable law or policy.
+No minor project changes or variances will be approved by the CPUC if they are located outside of the geographic boundary of the project study area or if they create new or substantially more severe significant impacts.
+Variances are strictly limited to minor project changes that will not trigger other permit requirements unless the appropriate agency has approved the change, and that clearly and strictly comply with the intent of the mitigation measure or applicable law or policy.
 This determination is ministerial, and shall be made by the CPUC Project Manager.
 PG&E shall seek any other project refinements by a petition to modify.
 Should a project change or refinement require a Petition for Modification, supplemental environmental review under CEQA will be required.